ElisaCastelli/HarmonicTensionVisualizer/README.md

 In order to implement audio features, we used an external JS framework named Tone.js.
 It can be defined as a Web Audio framework for creating and manipulate dynamically sounds and music in a web page.
 Thanks to the high semplicity of this kind of framework-architecture, it is possible to create web-based audio applications.
 On the high-level, Tone offers common DAW (digital audio workstation) features like a global transport for synchronizing and scheduling events as well as prebuilt synths and effects.
 Additionally, Tone provides high-performance building blocks to create your own synthesizers, effects, and complex control signals.

-In particular, we made use of Tone.Sampler that allows to combine different samples in a single complex instrument.
+In particular, we made use of Tone.Sampler that allows to combine different samples into a single more complex instrument (a piano in our case).

 ## User interface